NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - Btu/hr-ft^2-R
      -
      - The collector rated thermal losses of the solar thermal system.
-   * - ``solar_thermal_collector_tilt``
+   * - ``solar_thermal_storage_volume``
-     - degrees
+     - gal
      -
-     - The collector tilt of the solar thermal system.
-Can also enter, e.g., RoofPitch, RoofPitch+20, Latitude, Latitude-15, etc.
-   * - ``solar_thermal_collector_type``
-     -
-     - "evacuated tube", "single glazing black", "double glazing black", "integrated collector storage"
-     - The collector type of the solar thermal system.
+     - The storage volume of the solar thermal system.
+If not provided, the OS-HPXML default is used.
    * - ``solar_thermal_solar_fraction``
      - Frac
      -
      - The solar fraction of the solar thermal system.
 If provided, overrides all other solar thermal inputs.
-   * - ``solar_thermal_storage_volume``
-     - gal
-     -
-     - The storage volume of the solar thermal system.
-If not provided, the OS-HPXML default is used.
-   * - ``solar_thermal_system_type``
-     -
-     - "none", "hot water"
-     - The type of solar thermal system.
-Use 'none' if there is no solar thermal system.

 .. _state: